Nepal

 One would never question why Nepal is the hub for trekkers and explorers from all across the world.
 You’ll only get to know how true these words are when you explore this tiny country tucked between the snowclad mountains.
 A country that houses 8 of the world’s highest peaks, there can be no better place to get closer to the mighty Himalayas.

 During my trip, I took the Everest Mountain Flight and it was one of the best decisions ever!
 As the flight headed towards Kathmandu, I could see the peaks out of the window, filling my heart with unparalleled joy!
-The moment I landed in Kathmandu, I was awestruck by the grandeur of the mountains, surrounding the valley on all sides.
+The moment I landed in Kathmandu, I was awestruck by the grandeur of the mountains, surrounding the valley.
 Whether you’re traveling to Nagarkot or to Pokhara, you’ll be always accompanied by the snowcapped mountains.

 And you can always opt for the ultimate adventure, and head out for the Everest Base Camp Trek!
 Although I missed out on this time, I’ll probably do it sometime soon!